hustcer/nushell.github.io/.ebook-pub/commands/use.md

 ## Parameters

-- `module`: Module or module file
+- `module`: Module or module file.
-- `...rest`: Which members of the module to import
+- `...rest`: Which members of the module to import.

 ## Input/output types: